The test for screen sharing failed. What should I do?

 1. Java plugin is disabled.
 Resolve it by going to browser settings and enable Java plugin

 2. The Java version might require an update.
-Go to Java.com and update
+Go to Java.comand update

 You can use one of the following fixes: